Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 You begin to think of innovative ideas on ways to improve, but then you’ll be reminded that the war on poverty and classicism remains.

-Aside from all that political stuff though, Comuna 13 and Medellín remain one of the globe’s success stories when it comes to connecting social classes and remodeling poverty into the best version of itself.
+Aside from all that political stuff, though, Comuna 13 and Medellín remain one of the globe’s success stories when it comes to connecting social classes and remodelling poverty into the best version of itself.

-Comuna 13 is far from perfect, but so are most other neighborhoods around the world.
+Comuna 13 is far from perfect, but so are most other neighbourhoods around the world.
 At least here you will be greeted with a smile.

 📌 Like this guide?
 Click to Pin it…